Chapter 4:

 I sat by Serena, propped up against the cave wall.

-After making sure Alin went in to finish the goblin younglings, I checked the green screen that popped up long too long ago.
+After making sure Alin went in to finish the goblin younglings, I check the green screen that popped up not too long ago.

 On it is a single ominous sentence.